Copanies/Copany/supabase/functions/update-copany-hot-score/README.md

 ## Notes

 1. **Permissions**: Uses service role key with full database access permissions
-2. **Time Range**: Only updates discussions older than 8 hours to avoid frequent updates
+2. **Time Range**: Only updates copany older than 8 hours to avoid frequent updates
 3. **Automatic Calculation**: Depends on database triggers to automatically calculate hot_score
-4. **Performance**: May take a long time to execute for a large number of discussions
+4. **Performance**: May take a long time to execute for a large number of copany

 ## Troubleshooting